Asheville-For-All/asheville-for-all/src/osa.md

 That work includes decreasing lot size minimums, abolishing exclusionary zoning, and more.
 [Stay connected with us](stay-connected.html) so you can help in that work too.

 But the Open Space Amendment is a good start.

+Click “Next” to find out how you can help.

 ## How Can I Help?